On 16th March, the Society of London Theatre (SOLT) and UK Theatre, announced:

 “We regret to announce that from this evening (including tonight’s performances) SOLT and UK Theatre venues have closed following official government advice.
 They will remain closed until further notice and will re-open when possible, following government recommendations.”

-Currently, most West End shows have announced that they are suspending performances and that they will monitor the situation going forward.
-But there are early rays of sunshine on the horizon (see below)
+Currently, most West End shows have announced that they are restarting performances this summer and that they will monitor the situation going forward.

-As far as theatre breaks are concerned, we have suspended all bookings for performances before November 2020 as bookings for shows performed that date are only being made direct with the box office.
+As far as theatre breaks are concerned, we have suspended all bookings for current performances as bookings for shows performed that date are only being made direct with the box office.
 This is not to say that we will start booking this autumn, if that becomes possible, but currently, that date is our best hope/ best guess scenario.

 The Mousetrap, London’s longest running production, promises be back, and a new date to reopen will be announced soon and will be subject to government guidelines.

 07 November: Following the country’s decent into the second lockdown, Nimax Theatres announced this week that “Despite our best efforts to reopen we will once again close our doors from Thursday… For now we have suspended all shows up to and including Wednesday 2 December.”